Dayna Danger: Sisters

-"Sisters" was exhibited May 8 to July 4, 2015 at Artspace in Peterborough, Ontario.
+"Sisters" was exhibited May 8 to July 4, 2015, at Artspace in Peterborough, Ontario.
 It exhibited Danger's "Sisters" photography series during their first solo exhibit.

 Big 'Uns

-"Big 'Uns" was exhibited June 9 to July 22, 2017 at Latitude 53 in Edmonton, Alberta.
+"Big 'Uns" was exhibited June 9 to July 22, 2017, at Latitude 53 in Edmonton, Alberta.
 It was the second solo exhibit, featuring Danger's Big 'Uns photography series.
 This exhibit was put on in partnership with the Ociciwan Contemporary Art Collective.

 Not the Camera, But the Filing Cabinet: Performative Body Archives in Contemporary Art

-"Not the Camera, But the Filing Cabinet: Performative Body Archives in Contemporary Art" was exhibited from September 13 to November 24, 2018 at Gallery 1C03 at the University of Winnipeg in Manitoba.
+"Not the Camera, But the Filing Cabinet: Performative Body Archives in Contemporary Art" was exhibited from September 13 to November 24, 2018, at Gallery 1C03 at the University of Winnipeg in Manitoba.
 The multi-artist exhibit featured the diverse artwork media of ten national and international artists who were women, queer and/or non-binary: Susan Aydan Abbott, Sarah Ciurysek, Dayna Danger, Christina Hajjar, Kablusiak, Ayqa Khan, Luna, Matea Radio, Sophie Sabet and Leesa Streifler [4].
 The curator was Noor Bhangu.
 Themes of the exhibit centered processing and working through experiences, solidarity and knowledges under settler colonialism, gendered violence and capitalism.
 It featured Danger's photography Gi Jiit (2017) from their photography series Big'Uns.

-FORWARD FACING
+Forward Facing

-"FORWARD FACING" was exhibited from April 21 to June 3, 2018 at Critical Distance Center for Curators in Toronto, Ontario.
+"FORWARD FACING" was exhibited from April 21 to June 3, 2018, at Critical Distance Center for Curators in Toronto, Ontario.
 It was a multi-artist exhibit featuring Lacie Burning, Jade Nasogaluak Carpenter and Dayna Danger.
 All three artists collaborated on a performance April 21, 2018 "negotiating time, boundaries and songs".
 In addition, Danger held a "Bike Tube Flogger-Making Workshop" on April 22, 2018.
 The curator was Cass Gardiner in partnership with Aboriginal Curatorial Collective.
 The exhibit featured Danger's BDSM leather beaded fetish masks and the exhibit surrounded masks as safety and solidarity while exploring Indigenous identity.

 Conflicting Heroes

-"Conflicting Heroes" was exhibited from June 8 to August 4, 2017 at Art Mur in Berlin, Germany.
+"Conflicting Heroes" was exhibited from June 8 to August 4, 2017, at Art Mur in Berlin, Germany.
 The multi-artist exhibit featured ten Indigenous artists: David Garneau, Caroline Monnet, Dayna Danger, Sonny Assu, Skawennati, Natalie Ball, Leonard Getinthecar, Nep Sidhu, Kent Monkman and Jessie Ray Short.
 The curator was Michael Pattena and the themes explored North American settler colonial discourse and the various heroes throughout North American history.
 The exhibit featured Danger's BDSM leather beaded fetish masks.

 Disrupt Archive

-"Disrupt Archive" was exhibited from March 18 to April 15, 2016 at La Centrale in Montreal, Quebec.
+"Disrupt Archive" was exhibited from March 18 to April 15, 2016, at La Centrale in Montreal, Quebec.
 The dual-artist exhibit featured Dayna Danger and Cecilia Kavara Verran.
 The curator was Heather Igloliorte.
 The exhibit explored settler colonialism's historical legacy of the removal of Indigenous cultural objects by Western settler institutions.
 The exhibit featured Danger's Big'Uns photography series.